 In a 2017 study of 1,182 colorectal surgery patients, Vanderbilt researchers found that the new program was associated with significantly reduced complication rates across a range of ACS NSQIP categories.
 It also led to a >1.5-day reduction in length of stay and reduced total hospital costs by over 20 percent for the colorectal surgery population.

 A second study looked at the addition of goal-directed hemodynamic therapy for colorectal surgery patients, and several additional evaluations are underway.

 Safeguarding High-risk Patients

-The ERAS team established the High-Risk Surgical Encounter (Hi-RiSE) Optimization Clinic, where surgical patients at higher risk of developing complications are comprehensively evaluated and interventions can be more efficiently coordinated in weeks prior to surgery.
+The enhanced recovery team established the High-Risk Surgical Encounter (Hi-RiSE) Optimization Clinic, where surgical patients at higher risk of developing complications are comprehensively evaluated and interventions can be more efficiently coordinated in weeks prior to surgery.

 The clinic performs structure evaluations for surgical patients at high risk for complications such as delirium, adverse cardiac events, postoperative pulmonary complications, acute kidney injury and hyperglycemia.
 Services offered in preparation for surgery may include optimization of anemia and nutrition, as well as help with smoking cessation.
 This is coordinated with intraoperative and postoperative care planning to ensure patients are fully ready for a successful procedure.